 Among my favorite mountain tops are Pico Castillejo, Pico Puerto Malaga, and Pico de Mijas in Sierra de Mijas.
 You can easily reach these trails by taking the bus to Mijas Pueblo.

-In Sierra Blanca, it’s La Concha and Cruz de Juanar that offer the best views, but to get there, you’ll need a car and drive to refugio de Juanar.
+In Sierra Blanca, it’s La Concha and Cruz de Juanar that offer the best views, but to get there, you’ll need a car and drive to Refugio de Juanar.

-Note that the hikes in the coastal mountains are for the winter season only.
-In the summer it’s too hot, so then I rather recommend getting a rental car and explore refreshing river hikes like Rio Verde in Istán or Otívar, and epic gorge river hikes like Rio Chillar and Rio Higueron in Nerja.
+Note that the hikes in the coastal mountains are for the Andalucia winter season only.
+In the summer it’s too hot, so I rather recommend getting a rental car and explore refreshing river hikes like Rio Verde in Istán or Otívar, and epic gorge river hikes like Rio Chillar and Rio Higueron in Nerja.